samanthatuhseng/skuidgame/README.md

 - As a user, I want to be able to save my attempt to file.
 - As a user, I want to be able to load a list of saved previous attempts from file.

-## Phase 4: Task 2
-1. Thu Nov 25 17:29:52 PST 2021
-TestPlayer has won this round and will be moved to next game.

-2. Thu Nov 25 17:29:54 PST 2021
-TestPlayer has won this round and will be moved to next game.

-3. Thu Nov 25 17:29:58 PST 2021
-TestPlayer has been added to the previous players list

-4. Thu Nov 25 17:30:09 PST 2021
-TestPlayer2 has been eliminated.

-5. Thu Nov 25 17:30:10 PST 2021
-TestPlayer2 has been added to the previous players list

-6. Thu Nov 25 17:30:14 PST 2021
-Sam has been added to the previous players list

-7. Thu Nov 25 17:30:14 PST 2021
-gisany has been added to the previous players list

-8. Thu Nov 25 17:30:14 PST 2021
-sam has been added to the previous players list

-For clarification (because I only logged events related to X and Y, and only a few game related events):

-From line 1 to 3, PlayerTest was created and played game and won.
-From there, they were added to the previous players list.
-(Did not save player attempt)

-From line 4 - 5, PlayerTest2 was created and played game but did not win any games.
-From there, they were added to the previous players list.
-(Did not save player attempt)

-From line 6 - 8, loaded previous players list from file. (notice none of the player tests were added because we did not save their attempt)

-## Phase 4: Task 3

 I am proud of how I designed the panels because I have two abstract classes that handles their specified panel functionality.
 For example, the CoinTossPanel and RockPaperScissorsPanel that handles the GUI of the game extends the abstract class, GamePanel.
 I did this because CoinTossPanel and RockPaperScissorsPanel had a lot of duplicate code